GrosSacASac/blog-public/technology/html-sucks.md

 ### Missing methods

 A `<form>` method can only be `GET` and `POST`.
-The number of people who know why is probably equal to the number of editors of the spec and they live in a cave.
+The number of people who know why is probably equal to the number of editors of the spec and they live in a cave (joke).

 Imagine me circa 2015 learning REST and discovering that I have to redesign all my `DELETE` routes to also work with `POST`...

+Ideally I would use the HTTP methods GET, POST, PUT, DELETE, etc..
+But now I need to make a choice.
+Make the form submit with JavaScript with the correct method, but now my site does not work without JS, or put the method name somewhere in the URL and make my server code ugly because I need to handle POST and read the URL to see the real method, and still handle direct DELETE request for server to server communications.

 ### Confusing appearance and controls

 What is difference between a `<select>` and a group of  `<input type="radio">` ?
 It is the visual appearance.
 But they do the same.
 Which mean it should have been a CSS appearance instead.

+## No binary version

+No binary html version means it misses out on some compression.

+Opera mini uses a version of binary html, that is sent by opera mini servers to reduce bandwidth.

+No binary means that inlining binary data like images inside html requires base64 encoding which takes extra data than the binary version

 ## Conclusion